mvdicesare/CloudKitJournal-1/README.md

 CKContainer.default().privateCloudDatabase.save(record: CKRecord, completionHandler:(CKRecord?, Error?) -> Void)
 ```

 * Handle the error that this function may complete with and pass `false` into the completion.
-If you successfully saved your record, unwrap it and call the convenience initalizer to create an entry from the record.
-Append this newly initalized entry to your entries array.
+If you successfully saved your record, unwrap it and call the convenience initializer to create an entry from the record.
+Append this newly initialized entry to your entries array.
 Finally, call completion and pass in `true`.
-*This process of initalizing another entry from our record may seem redundant, but it ensures the data in CloudKit will match what the user sees locally (i.e. if the record fails to save for some reason, it will not show up on the users phone).*
+*This process of initializing another entry from our record may seem redundant, but it ensures the data in CloudKit will match what the user sees locally (i.e. if the record fails to save for some reason, it will not show up on the user's phone).*

 **Create**

 * Create a `addEntryWith(title: ...)` function that takes in a `title`, and `body`, and `completion: @escaping (Bool) -> Void` creates a new instance of `Entry`, and adds it to the entries array
-* Using the `title` and `text properties`, create a new Entry with it’s memberwise initializers.
+* Using the `title` and `text properties`, create a new Entry with its memberwise initializers.
 * With the Entry you just created, call your `save(entry:completion:)` method created earlier
-* In the completion handler of the the `save(entry:completion:)`, if you were able to successfully save it to CloudKit, call `completion(true)`.
+* In the completion handler of the `save(entry:completion:)`, if you were able to successfully save it to CloudKit, call `completion(true)`.
 If not, call `completion(false)`

 **Read (Fetch)**

 *  Create a `fetchEntries(completion: @escaping (Bool)->())` function that only has a completion handler.
 This will fetch all the entries in your private database.
-* In order to perform a query to the private databse, you will need to create a `CKQuery`.
+* In order to perform a query to the private database, you will need to create a `CKQuery`.
-* A `CKQuery` takes in two parameters, `recordType: String` and `predicate: NSPredicate` The recordType will be a the string representation of our CKRecord.
+* A `CKQuery` takes in two parameters, `recordType: String` and `predicate: NSPredicate` The recordType will be a string representation of our CKRecord.
 You can call this string off of the static property in your `Constants` struct.
-* `NSPredicate` is a definition of logical conditions (true false) used to constrain a search either for a fetch or for in-memory filtering.
-For this project we want to get all entries back from the private database, so we will be using the initializer that takes in a value, and we will be setting that value to `true` This tells the predicate to just return everything.
+* `NSPredicate` is a definition of logical conditions (true-false) used to constrain a search either for a fetch or for in-memory filtering.
+For this project, we want to get all entries back from the private database so we will be using the initializer that takes in a value, and we will be setting that value to `true` This tells the predicate to just return everything.
 * Now call `CKContainer.default().privateCloudDatabase.perform(query: inZoneWith: completionHandler:)`.
 Plug in your `CKQuery` for the query, and `nil` for inZoneWith.
-In smaller apps you typically will keep this value nil.
+In smaller apps, you typically will keep this value nil.
 * The completionHandler gives us an optional error and an optional array of `CKRecords`s.
 Check for error, and if there is an error, call `completion(false)` and return
 * Unwrap your array of records, and if it’s nil. call `completion(false)` and return
 * Now that you have an array of `CKRecords`, you can loop through the array and attempt to initialize an `Entry` with them.
 We are able to do this because we created a the failable initializer in the Model that takes in a `CKRecord`